plantshley/fairy/mobile-layout-plan.md

 ## Questions for User

 1. Should the quick actions bar include any other buttons? (e.g., Free Draw toggle, Pan Mode?)
+Answer: no, keep the enable draw, pan mode, zoom, and reset buttons on the canvas as is, as well as the trash icon)
 2. Preferred default sheet state: 'collapsed' or 'half'?
+Answer: half
 3. Should we add haptic feedback on sheet state changes (if device supports)?
+Answer: no